-It’s also a natural progression obtained only after years of refined practice, experience and learning through trial and error.
-Once gained, the skier senses a profound connection with the mountain that produces a fantastic feeling of freedom with the ability to ski and enjoy the whole mountain.
+It’s also a natural progression obtained after lots of practice, experience and learning through trial and error.
+Once acheived though, the skier senses a profound connection with the mountain.
+This produces a fantastic feeling of freedom with the ability to comfortably ski and enjoy anything the mountain throws your way.

 All-mountain skiing is a common goal.

 Whether it’s the novice wanting to tackle that first blue run, or the expert aiming to master a steep off-piste face.
-Whatever the level, skiers share a common goal and would rather not be restricted in what and where they can ski.
-Instead, skiers prefer to expand their horizons and share an ultimate goal of becoming all-mountain skiers, capable of skiing any terrain in any conditions.
-Although it might take years to master this, there are concepts all skiers can focus on at any level that will help the process.
+Whatever the level, most skiers share this common goal and would rather not be restricted in what and where they can ski.
+Instead, people prefer to expand their horizons and ultimately share a goal of eventualy becoming an accomplished all-mountain skier.

 Here’s 5 of my top tips for better all-mountain skiing.